Read through these statements and see if any resonate with you….

 - I eat when I’m stressed/emotional/lonely/bored/frustrated, even when I’m not physically hungry.

 - I regularly eat large amounts of food all at once, until I feel uncomfortably full

-- I I feel guilt and shame after I’ve overeaten
+- I I feel guilt and shame after I’ve binged or overeaten

 - I’m secretive around my food and eating habits

 - I feel out of control about food